 AWARNING Improper operation and maintenance can lead to severe personal injury or loss of life and property by fire, electrocution, mechanical breakdown or exhaust gas asphyxiation.
-Read and follow the safety precautions on page iii and carefully observe all instructions and precautions in this manual.
+Read Important Safety Instructions pages and carefully observe all instructions and precautions in this manual.